-24. The scope of the breeder’s right applies only to the territory of a member of the Union where the breeder’s right has been granted and is in force.
+27. The scope of the breeder’s right applies only to the territory of a member of the Union where the breeder’s right has been granted and is in force.
 Therefore, the breeder of an initial variety only has rights in relation to an essentially derived variety if the initial variety is protected in the territory concerned.
 Furthermore, the breeder of an essentially derived variety only has rights in relation to that variety if it is protected in its own right in the territory concerned, or if the breeder of the essentially derived variety is also the breeder of the initial variety and the initial variety is protected in the territory concerned.

+(e) Variety denomination of Essentially Derived Varieties

+28. An EDV is a variety and may require a variety denomination.
+Regardless of whether an EDV is protected in its own right or not, the variety denomination shall not be identical to the denomination of the initial variety.

-(e) Transition from an earlier Act to the 1991 Act of the UPOV Convention
+(f) Transition from an earlier Act to the 1991 Act of the UPOV Convention

-25. Members of the Union which amend their legislation in line with the 1991 Act of the UPOV Convention may choose to offer the benefits of the 1991 Act to varieties which were protected under an earlier law.
+29. Members of the Union which amend their legislation in line with the 1991 Act of the UPOV Convention may choose to offer the benefits of the 1991 Act to varieties which were protected under an earlier law.
 Thus, it is possible for members of the Union to offer the scope of protection provided by Article 14(5) to varieties which were granted protection under an earlier law.
 However, it should be noted that the conferring of the new scope of rights on a previously protected initial variety could impose new requirements concerning the commercialization* of essentially derived varieties, for which the breeder’s authorization was not previously required.